The latest advice on visiting our hospitals

 Calvary Health Care Kogarah

-Entrance via main entrance only, Rocky Point Rd
+Entrance via side entrance only, facing Fitzgerald Ave.

 War Memorial Hospital